6 Best Grocery Delivery Services of 2024

 Product pricing: Shipt prices are slightly higher than if you had taken the trip yourself.
 “Our members can expect to pay about $5 more using Shipt than they would on a $35 order purchased in the store themselves,” the company’s website explains.

-Membership: Shipt charges you $99 annually for unlimited free delivery.
+Membership: Shipt charges you $99 per year or $10.99 per month for unlimited free delivery on orders of $35 or more.

 Delivery fee: Members must make a minimum order of $35 to get free delivery.
 If your order is less than that, you have to pay a $7 delivery fee.
 You could also be charged $7 for alcohol purchases.
 Tips are permitted.

-Coupon policy: Shipt offers in-app specials on items, but it doesn’t allow you to use manufacturer’s or store coupons.
+Coupon policy: Shipt offers in-app specials on items, but it doesn’t allow you to use manufacturer or store coupons.

 3. Walmart Grocery